Roasted Garlic Butter Pasta | Gluten-Free

 This post may contain affiliate links.
 Read my full disclosure here.

-This dish is all about the sauce that is bursting with flavor and tastes fabulous on almost anything–pasta, potatoes, grilled vegetables, or even spread on bread.
+This dish is all about the sauce bursting with flavor and tastes fabulous on almost anything–pasta, potatoes, grilled vegetables, or even spread on bread.
 Amazingly, this Vegan Roasted Garlic Butter Pasta is gluten-free and similar to an alfredo.

 Roasted Garlic butter pasta on white plate with bread in background